 Husna Bakari, vice secretary for the youth-led Pate Resources and Tourism Initiative (PRATI) in Lamu, Kenya, says many mangrove restoration initiatives have been failing to bear fruit due to a lack of knowledge and skills on ecological mangrove restoration.
 In Lamu, for example, most restoration initiatives have focused on planting and ignored the crucial aspects of the restoration process – mainly biological, social, historical and political.

 To address this challenge in the east coast of Africa, Wetlands International has, since 2019, been partnering with Mangrove Action Project to train local communities, forest managers, national and sub-national government officials, academia and research institutions, civil society and private sector on the Community-Based Ecological Mangrove Restoration (CBEMR) approach.
 This is aimed at building the capacity of mangrove actors on best practices using the CBEMR techniques to achieve maximum success of mangrove restoration initiatives.
-So far, six training workshops have been conducted in Lamu, Kenya; Rufiji Delta and Tanga in Tanzania; and Maputo in Mozambique.
+So far, six training workshops with field excursions have been conducted in Lamu, Kenya; Rufiji Delta and Tanga in Tanzania; and Maputo in Mozambique.

 CBEMR, unlike many planting projects, takes into account mangrove biology and ecology in addition to the socio-economical aspects that can affect restoration efforts.
 By so doing, it mimics natural processes such as regeneration to produce a more biodiverse mangrove forest.
 Active planting is only done when necessary to support natural regeneration.

-Where man and mangroves are one
+Where Man and Mangroves are One

 Communities in Lamu archipelago have had a long-standing history and cultural connection to mangroves.
 They use mangroves mainly for poles for house construction, wood fuel, and other traditional practices.
 Major infrastructural development in Lamu also affected mangroves.
 Lamu is the only one in Kenya’s coast where mangrove harvesting is permissible under strict regulation by the Kenya Forest Service (KFS).
 However, degradation has been occurring while restoration efforts bore minimal success in the past.